stoeps13/connections-doc/source/user/communities/t_com_delete.md

 Ensure that the community is not in use.
 When you delete a community, all data that is associated with it is moved to a trash area.
 Any subcommunities that are part of the community are also deleted.

+!!! note
-**Note:** A community and all its associated data and apps are permanently purged from the trash after a period specified by your administrator.
+    A community and all its associated data and apps are permanently purged from the trash after a period specified by your administrator.
 The default period is 90 days.

 1. From the navigation bar, click **Communities** and select the community that you want to delete.
 2. In the community menu, click **Community Actions** and select **Delete Community** from the list.